magnusviri/magnusviri.com/_posts/2014-10-15-os-x-server-dovecot.md

 Learning Dovecot
 -----------

 [Apple's mail server architecture documentation](http://help.apple.com/advancedserveradmin/mac/3.1/#apdDCC9970C-9253-47C4-8152-7A5272CF753E) includes a good explanation how all of the services (postfix and dovecot) fit together.
-If you don’t have a basic idea, it’s good to just look this over.
+If you don't have a basic idea, it's good to just look this over.

 Here are links to the official dovecot site and documentation.